 Sysco partners with The Hartford to administer leave of absence requests and disability claims.

-Once you’ve requested a leave or started a claim, you can visit TheHartfordatWork.com to get claim status updates and copies of letters you’ve been sent.
+Once you’ve requested a leave or started a claim, you can visit TheHartford.com/mybenefits to get claim status updates and copies of letters you’ve been sent.

-To learn about your Short-term Disability benefits, log in to the Total Rewards Café, go to your Total Rewards Statement and click the link to download the Need a Leave of Absence?
+To learn about your Sysco Short-term Disability benefits, log in to the Total Rewards Café, go to your Total Rewards Statement and click the link to download the Need a Leave of Absence?
 PDF document.

 Keep in mind that all of your regular pay deductions will be taken out of any pay you receive, such as benefit premiums, 401(k) contributions, taxes, etc. Also, Sysco leave benefits will be offset by any state benefit you receive.

 Having a baby is an exciting time in your life and a major health event.
 That’s why Sysco wants to help birth mothers take the time they need to rest and recover after childbirth.
-Starting January 1, 2018, all birth mothers will be provided with six (6) weeks of leave with full pay after the birth of their child.
-Pregnancy leaves will be concurrent with short-term disability as well as FMLA leave.Learn More
+All birth mothers are provided with six weeks of leave with full pay after the birth of their child.
+Pregnancy leaves are concurrent with Short-term Disability as well as FMLA leave.Learn More

 When your family grows with an adoption, Sysco wants to give you time for the adoption process and to welcome your new family member.
-Starting January 1, 2018, all parents of an adopted child will be provided with six (6) weeks of leave with full pay during the adoption process.
-Adoption leaves will be concurrent with FMLA leave the associate chooses to take.
-If both you and your spouse work at Sysco, you can split the six (6) weeks of paid leave.Learn More
+All parents of an adopted child are provided with six weeks of leave with full pay during the adoption process.
+Adoption leaves are concurrent with FMLA leave the colleague chooses to take.
+If both you and your spouse work at Sysco, you can split the six weeks of paid leave.Learn More